crazcalm/oral-english/clips/vacation.md

 - Dad: No no no no no no no no. I know its free, but its freezing in here.

-- Dad: See, a part of being on vacation is enjoying yourself.
+- Dad: See, apart of being on vacation is enjoying yourself.
 I'm going to book you a massage at the spa.

 - Mom: No!
 No!